-The Student Sustainability Research Conference 2023 will take place on Tuesday 28 March at the University of Leeds.
-It offers students the opportunity to share, learn and be inspired by each other.
+The Student Sustainability Research Conference 2023 took place on Tuesday 28 March at the University of Leeds, offering students the opportunity to share, learn and be inspired by each other.

-At the Conference, there will be 35 presentations from students attending universities across Yorkshire, alongside a keynote speech, panel event, seven student-run workshops, and a poster exhibition in Parkinson Court.
+The conference included 35 presentations from students attending universities across Yorkshire, a keynote speech, panel event, seven student-run workshops, and a poster exhibition in Parkinson Court.

-You can book your free tickets to attend the presentations and workshops here.
-The poster exhibition held throughout the day in Parkinson Court is open to all, with no ticket needed.
+Tickets to attend the conference were free of charge, and the poster exhibition held throughout the day in Parkinson Court was open to all, with no ticket needed.

-Read on for the full list of speakers and workshops – full timings will be shared with registered attendees before the event.
+Read on for the full list of speakers and workshops.

 Panel event: Equitable and Just Climate Change Transitions

 Stanislaus Risadi Apresian, University of Leeds: The Political Economy of Climate Change Adaptation in the Global South